Donald Trump to snub Joe Biden inauguration as impeachment looms | DW | 08.01.2021

 Despite Trump's absence, Vice President Mike Pence is still expected to attend the swearing-in event.

-Trump's move had been widely expected, as for weeks he falsely claimed victory in the US presidential election and promulgated baseless claims of voter fraud.
+Trump's snub had been widely expected, as for weeks he falsely claimed victory in the US presidential election and promulgated baseless claims of voter fraud.

 His own administration said the election had been fairly run.